Off the Beaten Path Trek

 The country’s best trekking secrets include spectacular turquoise lakes and Tibetan monasteries.
 It also has breathtaking high passes.
 Afterward, the Approach from the south ascends the Hindu lowlands through deep gorges.

 It also has high passes into the remote, arid landscapes of Do Tarap and outer Dolpo.
-The Route goes through the ancient Tibetan salt caravan route and high passes.
-Numa La (5190 m), Baga La (5070 m), Kagmara–La (4800 m), and other very remote areas of the country.
+The Route goes through the ancient Tibetan salt caravan route and high passes, including Numa La (5190 m), Baga La (5070 m), Kagmara La (4800 m), and other very remote areas of the country.

 Trekking in the Western region

 The Western region is the habitat of herbal land unspoiled trans-Himalayan culture.
-Buddhist monuments, unique human civilization at high altitudes, and are worth a visit with language and traditions quite different from the rest of the best off-the-beaten-path trek.
+Buddhist monuments and unique human civilization at high altitudes are worth a visit, with language and traditions quite different from the rest of the best off-the-beaten-path treks.

-Trek to Kanchenjunga is the world’s third-highest peak at 8586 m.
-If we go to more west, there is Mount Makalu (8463m), which comes at number five.
-The foothills of these Himalayan giants pass through the remote country.
-It provides a flashback to the country.
+Trek to Kanchenjunga, the world’s third-highest peak at 8586 m.
+Mount Makalu (8463m) comes in at number five if we go west.
+The foothills of these Himalayan giants pass through the remote country, providing a flashback to the government.

-The explorers like Edmund Hillary made the first ascents in 1950.
+Explorers like Edmund Hillary made their first ascents in 1950.
 They passed through a fascinating variety of landscapes – terraced rice fields.
 We will also pass by rhododendron forests and rolling alpine meadows.
 We get the desolate lunar landscape of the high Himalayas.

 Trekking in the Eastern region